NGenetzky/project_notebook/_posts/2016-05-16-can-with-particle.md

 published: true
 slug: can-with-particle
 tags:
+- Particle
-- tags
+- CAN
 - project_notebook
 title: CAN with Particle
 ---

-# CAN with Particle
+Using MCP2551 to communicate with the CAN protocol with Particle.

 ## Research